yeah/hassio-borg_backup/borg_backup/README.md

 This Add-on uploads the contents of `/backup` to a remote [Borg Backup](https://www.borgbackup.org/) server.

+## Installation

+Add this repository's URL as an Add-on repo to your Hassio via Supervisor → Add-on store → Repositories.

 ## Configuration

 The following configuration options are available: